Code-Institute-Submissions/sami-sinnari-MilestoneProject1/README.md

 ### Design

-I wanted to implement a minimalistic approach to my design in order to make navigation thru the website simple and efficient.
-I have used color contrasts of white and blue with red/orange tones to match the background image.
-I decided to implement hover effects to show the flexibility of the company and the ablity of customizing the site thru advanced web-development.
+I wanted to implement a minimalistic approach to my design in order to make navigation through the website simple and efficient.
+I have used a color range of white and blue with contrast tones of orange/red to match the background image and give some dynamic to the page.
+I decided to implement hover effects to show the flexibility of the company and the ablity of customizing the site through advanced web-development.

 The site was created by Destkop first design because of two reasons :
- 1. I decided to implement Desktop first design as I realized this will give me more coding knowledge, as I had to write more codes then I would with Mobile First design.
+ 1. I decided to implement Desktop first design as I realized this would give me more coding knowledge, since I had to write more codes then I would have with Mobile First design.
- 2. The company is more focused on Desktop user's as we are buidling websites for other companies and usually the firms like ours are searched thru desktop PC.
-Nevertheless, I have adjusted desktop, tablet and mobile view therefore the site is fully responsive on any device.
+ 2. The company was made to focus more on Desktop user's as we are buidling websites for other companies and usually firms like ours are searched through desktop PC.
+Nevertheless, I have adjusted desktop, tablet and mobile view point therefore the site is fully responsive on any device.

 #### Colors

 Below are the combination of colors I decided to use on my website.
 I only changed the shades when implementing them on hover effects.
-I decided to use them as they are good match with the background image I used, which creates a nice dynamic look from users viewpoint.
+I decided to use them as they are a good match with the background image used, which creates a nice dynamic look from the users viewpoint.

 ![Color Scheme Generated by coolors.co](assets/images/palette.jpg)

 #### Typography

 I decided to use two fonts from [Google Fonts](https://fonts.google.com/) throughout the website.
-Thrid font was used only in services section for a heading.
-I used 'Poppin' and 'Chilanka' as general font, and 'Rock and Salt' for services header.
-I decided to go with that font style as I believe they express the style I wanted to highlight for this type of website.
+A thrid font was used only in the services section for a heading.
+I used 'Poppin' and 'Chilanka' as general font styles, and 'Rock and Salt' for logo and services header.
+I decided to go for this combination of fonts as they were in my opinion the best suitable ones in order to better showcase the design concept I had in mind.

 ### Wireframes

-Wireframes for my website were created using [Balsamiq](https://balsamiq.com/).
+Wireframes for the website were created using [Balsamiq](https://balsamiq.com/).
-I created wireframes for mobile, tablet and desktop view.
+I also created wireframes for mobile, tablet and desktop view.
-Below are links to my wireframe pages.
+Below are the links to the wireframe pages.

 #### Desktop view
 [Home page](https://github.com/sami-sinnari/MilestoneProject1/blob/master/assets/wireframes/StartUpHub-Desktop-home.pdf) | [About page](https://github.com/sami-sinnari/MilestoneProject1/blob/master/assets/wireframes/StartUpHub-Desktop-about.pdf) |